Tradition Calls for…

 But other times, it’s not.
 Some kids with ADHD actually get distracted by too much silence.
+In fact, the silence can be deafening.

-So, if you find yourself asking, “how can I help my child concentrate?”
+So, if you find yourself asking, “How can I help my child concentrate?”
 I suggest that you do a little “science experiment” with your child.

 Work with your child to test out your child’s “relationship” between noise and concentration.
 Does your child prefer music?
 Music with words?
 Music without?
 Is talking okay, but music annoying?
 What about a TV show?
 Can your child “tune it out” if it’s been seen before, but not if it’s a new episode?